-ECH 2013 Survey of Early Childhood Education 3 credits (3 lec.)
+ECH 2013 Survey of Early Childhood Education

 This course is designed to provide students with an overview of the historical and philosophical foundations, current and legal issues, and program models of early childhood education programs.
 Seven clock hours of classroom observation required.